-Libraries Hoke O'Kelley Memorial Library

-The Hoke O'Kelley Memorial Library provides resources, facilities, and services for research and study at Oxford College.
-The collection contains more than 70,000 volumes, 300 current periodical subscriptions, compact disc databases, audiovisual materials, and microform materials.
-Users may access more than 100 computerized reference databases and more than 100 electronic journals.
-The library building has computer labs, individual carrels, rooms for group study, facilities for use of audiovisual materials, and a video-conferencing center.
+Students are connected to the rest of Oxford, Emory, and the world by ethernet links in their rooms, the library, and on-campus computer labs.
+Educational Resources Libraries Hoke O'Kelley Memorial Library The Hoke O'Kelley Memorial Library provides resources, facilities, and services for research and study at Oxford College.
+The collection contains more than 75,000 volumes, three hundred current periodical subscriptions, compact disc databases, audiovisual materials, and microform materials.
+Users may access more than one hundred computerized reference databases and more than two thousand electronic journals.
+The library building has computer labs, individual carrels, rooms for group study, facilities for use of audiovisual materials, and a videoconferencing center.
 In addition to providing individual reference assistance, library staff members work with faculty members to provide library instruction in conjunction with specific courses.
 Interlibrary loan services provide access to materials in all Emory libraries and other libraries in the United States.
 Emory's automated library system provides access to materials available at Oxford and at the other Emory libraries.
-This online catalog is available through workstations in all libraries and from dormitories and off-campus residences.
+This on-line catalog is available in all libraries, residence halls, and from off-campus residences.
 Other Emory University Libraries